partner profiles

 Clayton Press

 Clay wears many hats in the contemporary art business.
 Between 2011 and 2024, Clay was an adjunct professor at New York University, where he taught art market economics and art history.
 (His complete course listing is highlighted under talks and courses.)
 He also served on the university’s Fulbright U.S. Student Program review committee.
-Since 2016, he has been a visiting scholar at Princeton University’s Marquand Library of Art and Architecture.
+Since 2016, he has been an active visiting researcher at Princeton University’s Marquand Library of Art and Architecture.

 As an author, Clay recently authored To Walk with Nature: Kathleen Jacobs.
 He also wrote the catalog essay for Joan Mitchell vis-à-vis Christine Ay Tjoe for New York’s Mnuchin Gallery.
 His monograph about Georgy Frangulyan, a late-Soviet : post-Soviet Russian monumental sculptor was published by Skira Editore (Milan) in November 2022.
 Clay previously wrote REDS (Mnuchin Gallery, 2017), Next to Nothing.
 Close to Nowhere: Kathleen Jacobs (2016), LOVE STORY, Anne and Wolfgang Titze Collection [Belvedere u.
 21er Haus] (2014) and ПЯТь {FIVE} (Baibakov Art Projects, 2010.)
 For two years, Clay was a visual arts essayist at Forbes.com, where he contributed nearly 150 essays.
 Formerly, Clay wrote for Arteviste.com, a London-based cultural platform.
 His books and essays have been translated into German, Italian, Spanish, and Russian.